 Vacationing in Rome is a food and history lover’s paradise.
 With everything there is to see and do, you can spend a month of sightseeing in the Eternal City without getting bored.
 However, Rome gets expensive.
 Eating the delicious cuisine on top of seeing all of the famous sites can empty your wallet quickly.
 Not to worry though, there are ways around this.
 There are tons of free things to do in Rome if you’re looking to spare your euros.
 Here’s Rome on a budget.

+While the information provided here is free, we also sell tours at very reasonable prices.
 History buff, foodie or art lover, Rome is an awesome vacation destination.
 Be sure to check out our guided tours during your stay, offering VIP skip the line experiences to travelers.
 And if you do decide to pay for a guided tour, we offer an E-bike trek through Rome that includes many of the items listed below.
 This way, you’ll get the full history behind them and forgo worrying about navigation.

 Villa Borghese Gardens